junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Castiel just frowns deeper, closing his eyes, focusing.
 The bleeding stops, but only barely.
 The scabs form where the wounds are, as if he's trying to accelerate the healing process but still can't get it quite there.
 The circles around his eyes still look quite nasty.

 *Exactly how bad was that extraction?* Dean can't help wondering, but he has to push it down.
-Otherwise he'd keep wondering just how bad *he* has hurt Cas and that would be endless sleepless nights.
+Otherwise he'd keep wondering just how bad *he* has hurt Cas and that would lead to endless sleepless nights.

 "Alright, don't tire yourself out."
 Dean pats him carefully on the shoulder around the farthest edge, hoping that wouldn't cause Cas any extra pain.
 He forces his voice to sound cheerful.
 "Let's get home and patch you up the human way.
 I'm sure you'll back to full strength just in a beat."